tarun-gm/ASK/README.md

 # ASK
 # Aim
-Write a Python program for the modulation and demodulation of ASK.
+Write a simple Python program for the modulation and demodulation of ASK and FSK.
 # Tools required
 # Program
 ```